More than 20 injured in crane accident in Austin, Texas

-AUSTIN, Texas -- A "crane collision" Wednesday injured nearly two dozen people in a rapidly growing neighborhood in Austin, Texas, authorities said.
+AUSTIN, Texas -- Two cranes collided and at least partially collapsed at a construction site in Austin, Texas, on Wednesday, injuring at least 22 people, authorities said.

+Footage posted by TV station KVUE showed two cranes tangled several stories above a building under construction a few miles north of downtown in a rapidly growing neighborhood that includes residential, retail and office space.
+The development also includes a children's hospital near the accident site.

-Austin-Travis County EMS reported there were at least 22 injuries, including at least seven people being treated and prepped for transport to a hospital.
+At least 22 people were hurt, including at least seven who were being treated and prepped for transport to a hospital, Austin-Travis County EMS reported.
 At least eight ambulances were headed to the scene.

+TV footage showed one of the crane operators still inside the crane cabin, although it did not appear to be damaged.

 Authorities described it as a "crane collision" and a "structural collapse," but they did not immediately provide more details.